u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 API credentials.

 Then, click on the eye icon to reveal the :guilabel:`API key`.
-Copy this key to a notepad, as this serves as the :guilabel:`Username` in the Odoo configuration.
+Copy this key to a notepad, as this serves as the :guilabel:`Username` in the Thrive Bureau ERP configuration.
 Next, click on the :guilabel:`Generate Secret Key` button to generate the :guilabel:`Secret Key`.
-Copy this key to a notepad, as this serves as the :guilabel:`Password` in the Odoo configuration.
+Copy this key to a notepad, as this serves as the :guilabel:`Password` in the Thrive Bureau ERP configuration.

 Add verified sender address(es)
 -------------------------------